- Toronto, Canada

 Radstock Bay is a popular research location for observing polar bears, which are often seen here in summer.
 An impressive Thule archaeological site provides insight into how these pre-Inuit people lived in the Far North.

-For almost 5,000 years, the hamlet of Arctic Bay and its surrounding area has been occupied by Inuit nomads migrating from the west.
+For almost 5,000 years, the hamlet of Arctic Bay and its surrounding area has been occupied by Inuit people who were previously nomads migrating from the west.
 Surrounded by soaring cliffs teeming with seabirds, this is a great spot to go ashore and learn about the Inuit community’s traditional way of life.

-Canada’s most northern settlement, Grise Fjord will be your final shore visit in the Canadian High Arctic.
-Now home to about 150 residents, the traditional, mostly Inuit community was created in 1953, when the federal government resettled eight Inuit families from northern Quebec.
+Canada’s most northern settlement, Grise Fiord will be your final shore visit in the Canadian High Arctic.
+Now home to about 150 residents, the mostly Inuit community was created in 1953, when the federal government forcefully relocated eight Inuit families from northern Quebec.
 Hunting and fishing are a significant part of their way of life.
 Visit the monument to the first Inuit settlers, as well as the remnants of the “old camp” where they lived.

 Before saying goodbye to Canada, we’ll try to cruise as far north as possible, exploring both sides of Smith Sound, the uninhabited passage between Ellesmere Island and Greenland.

-Your first stop in Greenland is Qaanaaq, formerly known as Thule, one of the northernmost towns in the world (there’s a reason ancient philosophers called it Ultima Thule, or “edge of known territory”).
+Your first stop in Greenland is Qaanaaq, formerly known as Thule, one of the northernmost towns in the world.
 Here, local Inuit share their culture and traditions, and the museum sheds more light on what it’s like living near the top of the world.

 With spectacular glaciers, soaring fjords and vibrant communities, the west coast of Greenland will leave you breathless.